Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Theory Appendix

-are approximately Gaussian with zero mean and variance \( \sigma_a^2 \), where \( d \) is the embedding dimension (or head dimension in the multi-head case), and \( \sigma_a^2 \) is determined by the initialization of \( Q \) and \( K \) as described in \cref{sec:setup}.
-Although the scores \( a_{tt'} \) are individually Gaussian, they are not independent; in fact, they are correlated.
+Consider the attention scores defined in \cref{eq:scores}.
+By the Central Limit Theorem, they converge in distribution to Gaussian random variables with zero mean and variance $\sigma_a^2$, where $d$ is the embedding dimension (or head dimension in the multi-head case), and $\sigma_a^2$ is determined by the initialisation of $W_Q$ and $W_K$ as described in \cref{sec:setup}.
+Although the scores $a_{tt'}$ are individually Gaussian in the infinite width limit ($d\to \infty$), they are not independent; in fact, they are correlated.
 To quantify these correlations, we compute: